-At 31 December 2023 and 2022, there were no shares in respect of which options has been granted and remained outstanding under the 2014 Scheme.
+At 31 December 2024 and 2023, there were no shares in respect of which options has been granted and remained outstanding under the 2014 Scheme.
+There are no new share option scheme approved and agreed by the shareholders of the Company during the year ended 31 December 2024.
+The share option scheme is clear and expired.